aerogear-attic/mobile-cli/README.md

 ### Setup the plugin

 - have the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command line tool or the [oc command line tool](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#installing-the-cli) already installed
-- It should be version k8s version 1.8 or OpenShift 3.7 or later
+- it should be version k8s version 1.8 or OpenShift 3.7 or later
 - create a new dir ```mkdir -p ~/.kube/plugins/mobile```
 - copy the plugin.yaml to the dir ```cp ./artifacts/cli_plugin.yaml ~/.kube/plugins/mobile```
-- install the mobile cli binary onto your $PATH
+- install the mobile CLI binary onto your $PATH

 ### Basic usage